gyrdbr/oslo-city-bike-station-list/README.md

 $ npm start
 ```

+Open your browser on http://localhost:4200/ to view the list of Oslo City Bike Stations.

+##### Troubleshooting
-Make sure that you are using nvm version 10.9.0 or later.
+If you have a problem staring the project, make sure that you are using nvm version 10.9.0 or later.

 ```
 $ nvm use v10.9.0
 ```

-Open your browser on http://localhost:4200/ to view the list of Oslo City Bike Stations.

 ## Further help